HarelGiladi/Tetris80X86/README.md

   ### compiling the program:
-        -open DosBOx than reach the location of the file and compile the file -type the command tasm "fileName".asm in our case its tasm tetris.asm if u want to debug add /zi for saving the info required for debuging like so: tasm /zi tetris.asm
+        -open DosBOx than reach the location of the file and compile the file.
+        -type the command tasm "fileName".asm in our case its tasm tetris.asm if u want to debug add /zi for saving the info required for debuging like so: tasm /zi tetris.asm
+              it will create an object file named fileName.obj
+              and fileName.map(not important for running)if no errors accured.
-              it will create an object file named fileName.obj if no errors accured -type the command tlink "fileName".obj in our case its tlink tetris.obj if u want to debug add /v for saving the info required for debuging like so: tasm /v tetris.asm
+        -type the command tlink "fileName".obj in our case its tlink tetris.obj if u want to debug add /v for saving the info required for debuging like so: tasm /v tetris.asm
-              it will create an exe file from an object file named fileName.exe if no errors accured
+              it will create an exe file from an object file named fileName.exe if no errors accured.

  ### run the program/turbo debugger: